 In addition, I have gleaned wisdom from healers & herbalists in Belize, and at the Northern California Women's Herbal Symposium, where I have attended and taught for over 25 years.

 I am trained in Principle-Based Partner Yoga, Yin Yoga, and the aquatic arts of Aguahara, Janzu, Watsu, and Healing Dance.

 Currently, I am writing an autobiography about my journey through grief and back to wholeness using community therapy after surviving the suicide of my beloved partner.

-My passions include aguahara, aquatic dance, swimming, scuba diving, sailing, dancing, biking, yoga, being in nature, journaling, creating altars and sacred spaces for healing, participating in ceremonies, herbal medicine, live foods, traveling in Central America, empowering young womyn, community music, sewing, participating in transformative festivals, and cultivating community with my family and friends!
+My passions include aguahara, aquatic dance, swimming, scuba diving, sailing, dancing, biking, yoga, being in nature, journaling, creating altars and sacred spaces for healing, participating in ceremonies, herbal medicine, live foods, traveling by sailboat in Latin America & the Caribbean, community music, sewing, participating in transformative festivals, and cultivating community with my family and friends!